Undistraction/warp-grid/README.md

 }
 ```

-### Config object
+### Model object

-`config` provides access to the resolved configuration data that was used to generate the patch.
+`model` provides access to the resolved configuration data that was used to generate the patch.
 The configuration data is not the same as the data you passed in, but is instead the internal representation of that data.

 - `columns` contains an array of column values.
 This will always be made up of objects, regardless of how you supplied them.
 - `rows` contains an array of row values.
 This will always be made up of objects, regardless of how you supplied them.